-Lily Tomlin and Jane Wagner have exhibited imagination and infallible instincts as performers and writers for the past 40 years.
-These comedic instincts are being put to good use as producers and sponsors of talent, and the results of their endorsement are on display at the Evidence Room.
-Tomlin has embodied many quirky characters so it’s natural she would be drawn to Hildy Hildy, a Haiku poet played by Patricia Scanlon.
+Lily Tomlin and Jane Wagner have exhibited imagination and infallible instincts as performers and writers for the past 40 years, netting a succession of Tonys, Emmys and Oscar nominations.
+These comedic instincts are being put to good use as producers and sponsors of talent, and the often riotous results of their artistic endorsement are on display at the Evidence Room.
+Tomlin has embodied many quirky characters — Ernestine, Edith Ann, Judith Beasley and Trudy the Bag Lady — so it’s natural she would be drawn to Hildy Hildy, a winningly wild Haiku poet played to the hilt by Patricia Scanlon.

 Scanlon’s Hildy Hildy was initially one of the main creations in “The Strip,” the Evidence Room’s popular latenight serial program presented in 2003.
 From the minute Scanlon walks onstage in long black stockings, eyes bulging, self-help tape in hand (“You Can Be Happy” narrated by Ali McGraw), it’s clear her Hildy Hildy has the potential to score strongly on TV and film.
 Scanlon’s husky voice carries echoes of Hermione Gingold, and her weirdly individual way of pouncing on words and drawing them out marks her as a unique stylist.

 Author Hugh Palmer also provides Hildy Hildy with deliciously offbeat relatives — a resentful mother, Tallulah (Joanna Cassidy), and competitive sister Pinky (Kate Flannery), who operate a small-town pet mortuary.